Fiscal Sponsorship FAQ

 Over 95% of the projects are approved within the 10 days it takes to handle the application.

 Yes, FTH will discuss with anyone how to improve their project’s likelihood of getting made.
 We will also help them complete their application if there are any questions so that it can be considered for approval for fiscal sponsorship.

 When do the donated funds become available?

 Checks are sent out 15 days after receipt of funds.

 Can I start accepting donations and applying for grants through From The Heart while I am waiting for my fiscal sponsorship application to be approved?

 You must wait until we’ve signed an agreement to be your fiscal sponsor.
 Until then, your project is not sponsored by FTH and can’t solicit donations or grants on your behalf.

-Will From The Heart pay specific expenses for the production?
+Can From The Heart pay specific expenses for my project?

 Does fiscal sponsorship allow the project to be absolved from tax reporting?

 No, projects that raise funds through FTH are responsible to report all the income to the federal government and pay taxes accordingly.
 Funds received through a fiscal sponsorship are considered income and are potentially subject to taxes.
 All payments made to individuals must be reported by FTH to the IRS on a 1099 form.
 Payments made to Corporations will not be reported on a 1099 form.